 Larger trees will be undercut in the direction the tree should come to the ground.
 A backcut will be made on the opposite side of the undercut to relieve pressure, allowing the tree to fall.
-Limbs will then be removed and the trunk will be cut into firewood, if you so desire.
+Limbs will then be removed and the trunk will be cut into firewood, if desired.
 If you don’t need or want the wood, you may instead opt to have us remove it entirely.
 Our crew will clean up any remaining debris so your lawn is left in pristine condition.

-Hiring a company that prioritizes these qualifications gives you the confidence that your technicians will use the most accurate and up-to-date industry standards when making recommendations to you about your trees.
+Hiring a company that prioritizes these qualifications gives you the confidence that your technicians will use the most accurate and up-to-date industry standards when making recommendations about your trees.
 ABC also belongs to both the International Society of Arboriculture (ISA) and the Tree Care Industry Association (TCIA).

 Why might my tree need to be trimmed or removed?